Taciturny/Mlops_project1/README.md

 ```bash
 sam local invoke MyLambdaFunction -e event.json --log-file output.log
 ```
 4. If the local testing is successful, proceed with the deployment.
-Provide your S3 bucket name and execute the following command to package the application:
+Provide your S3 bucket name and stack name and execute the following command to package the application:
 ```bash
 sam package --template-file template.yaml --s3-bucket <your-s3-bucket> --output-template-file packaged-template.yaml
 ```